cadgs/telework/README.md

 2. Open the Telework Dashboard Template with Power BI Desktop.
 Under "Edit Queries" and Update Paramenters.
    - Commute Outlier Limit
-   - Data Folder (where your Excel files are stored)
+   - Data Folder (where your Excel file is stored)

 3. Refresh the report dataset(s).